 His research over the past 25 years has centered on improving medical education and assessment of clinical competence.
 Dr. Swartz has published more than 50 seminal articles in this area.
-The founder of The New York City Consortium for Clinical Competence and the founder and director of The Morchand Center for Clinical Competence at the Mount Sinai School of Medicine for more than 13 years, Dr. Swartz is currently Professor of Medicine at the State University of New York (SUNY) Downstate College of Medicine and Adjunct Professor of Medicine at New York Medical College.
+The founder of The New York City Consortium for Clinical Competence and the founder and director of The Morchand Center for Clinical Competence at the Mount Sinai School of Medicine for more than 13 years, Dr. Swartz is currently Professor of Medicine at the State University of New York (SUNY) Downstate College of Medicine, Adjunct Clinical Professor of Medicine at Albert Einstein College of Medicine, and Adjunct Professor of Medicine at New York Medical College.
 He is also Professor of Medicine at the New York College of Podiatric Medicine.

 Dr. Swartz was the convenor of the 2006 Ottawa Conference on Medical Education which attracted more than 1,000 international medical educators to New York City.

 He travels nationally and internationally to lecture on the use of standardized patients in medical education for teaching, assessment, and licensure.
 He is working with several international government organizations to prepare medical licensing examinations in those countries.
-Most recently, he was honored as being appointed Visiting Professor of Medicine at Taipei Medical University in Taiwan (2012-2015).
+For the past 3 years, he has been honored as being appointed Visiting Professor of Medicine at Taipei Medical University in Taiwan (2012-2018).

 Prior to founding C3NY in 2003, Dr. Swartz was the developer and director of the Kaplan Medical CSA Program.

 Ms. Lank, Managing Director of C3NY, is a trained theatre professional and has worked with standardized patients since 1983.
 Ms. Lank assisted in training SPs at The Morchand Center at the Mount Sinai School of Medicine (in addition to being one herself for many years) and at the National Medical School Review at Felician College in Rutherford, New Jersey, where she served as Associate Program Manager during the first year of the program.
 Currently she works with SUNY Downstate College of Medicine, Albert Einstein College of Medicine, and the New York College of Podiatric Medicine, designing cases and assessments utilizing Standardized Patient methodology for evaluating Medical Students in history-taking, physical exam and communication skills in all of their four years, and beyond.